 It’s easy to get caught up in the speed and sensationalism of social media diplomacy.
 However, it’s important to remember that there are still many visits to the embassy webpage looking for visa regulations, basic information, or official responses to events – and first impressions still count.

-As published at USC Center for Public Diplomacy on 11 August 2017.
+"Embassy websites: First impressions count", USC Center for Public Diplomacy, 11 August 2017.